The Music Hall Guild of Great Britain and America

 The Music Hall Guild of Great Britain and America and the Theatre and Film Guild of Great Britain and America is a registered theatre charity and non-profit making theatre organisation based in London.
-The Guild's patrons include Brian Croucher, Anita Dobson, Sheila Ferguson, Jessica Martin, Lorraine Chase, Gillian Gregory, Mark Lester, and Shani Wallis.
+The Guild's patrons include Brian Croucher, Lorraine Chase, Anita Dobson, Sheila Ferguson, Gillian Gregory, Melvyn Hayes, Mark Lester, Jessica Martin and Shani Wallis.

 The aims of the Guild are: